Submitting a Complaint Against a Chiropodist or Podiatrist

 Alternative Dispute Resolution (“ADR”)

-In ADR, a facilitator will work with you and the member to resolve the issues in a manner that is agreeable to both of you.
-The facilitator is a neutral person, not a member of the College’s staff or a College committee.
+In ADR, a facilitator will work with you and the registrant to resolve the issues in a manner that is agreeable to both of you.
+The facilitator is a neutral person, not a member of the College staff or a committee.
 If, for some reason, the ADR process does not result in a negotiated agreement, your complaint will be processed in the usual way through the normal complaints process.

 Submit a Complaint Form Online